bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 Turn to @printable-exercise{slope-int-tables-intro.adoc}

-- In the table above: How much does y increase as x increases by 1?
+- In the table below: How much does y increase as x increases by 1?
 - What is the y-intercept?
 (Figure this out by finding the y-value when @math{x = 0}.)

 ---